opensource-force/osf-blog/content/posts/back-to-base-ics/index.md

 This is how scaling works with computers too, and a lot of time, money, and energy is put into making sure that the machines that a platform runs on all work the same, and give people the same experience.
 You don't _see_ the instagram across the street, but that's what's happening.

 There's no reason why you couldn't see it though.

 For those of you who have never played a Massively Multiplayer Online game, here's what you see when you first sign up:

-![The realm selection screen from World of Warcraft](./realmchoice.jpg) As you can see, there are quite a few Starbucks on this street.
+![The realm selection screen from World of Warcraft](./realmchoice.jpg) As you can see, there are quite a few Starbucks on this street (this is the World of Warcraft server selection screen).

 On the engineering side of things, instagram and WoW are more or less the same.
 Tons of users, tons of computation needed to serve the users, and a need for this system to never fail.